Last year’s Pre-Conference Classes included the P3O Study Day. This was the opportunity to gain…

 Research has shown when T&Ts are used in the wrong phase or when the right technique or tool is not used then it increases the chances of project failure.

-Did you know that on an average, project managers only know 10 out of over 200 techniques and tools?
+Did you know that on average, project managers only know 10 out of over 200 techniques and tools?
 Also, did you know that only 5 project success factors are directly linked to 29 T&Ts?
-By the way, there are over 70 project success factors (based on academic research) which shows there’s a major shortfall in knowledge and an issue (not even a risk) on the likelihood of project success.
+By the way, there are over 70 project success factors (based on academic research) which show there’s a major shortfall in knowledge and an issue (not even a risk) on the likelihood of project success.

 There has never has been a clear understanding of what is a technique and a tool?
 These terms are used interchangeably that people do not even question what constitutes a technique or a tool.

 Gain unique insights from 2 man-years of research that explain how little value a PMO is if it is not a master of techniques and tools.
 It’s now time to address the competency deficit and increase the value of PMO to the organisation.